PasqualeAuriemma/Language-Understanding-CNTK-MMLSPARK-/README.md

 # CNTK with MMLSPARK
 I want to integrate spark in CNTK using mmlspark.
-In this project I have used a RNN network, precisely a Bilateral LSTM network and I refer this notebook to fetch the model and code:
+In this project I have used a RNN network, precisely a Bilateral LSTM network and I refer to this notebook to fetch the model and code:

 https://github.com/Microsoft/CNTK/blob/master/Tutorials/CNTK_202_Language_Understanding.ipynb